General Business Terms and Conditions

 III.
 FINAL PROVISIONS

-24. The place of performance and place of jurisdiction, also in the event of disputes between the parties concerning cheques and bills of exchange, is the registered place of business of the contractor.
-All contracts concluded by the contractor under these terms and conditions are subject to German law.
-This also applies to contracts with clients based outside Germany.
+Place of performance and place of jurisdiction, also for cheque and bill of exchange legal actions between merchants, is exclusively the registered seat of the contractor.
+All contracts concluded by the contractor are subject to German law.
+This also applies to foreign customers.

 Where statements are required in writing, electronic communication and any other readable form is considered as equivalent provided that it clearly identifies the issuer.